-- 12.1 Exclude all, or some group of, members of that organization or body from specified future Events or all Events conducted within a specified period of time. - 12.2 Take additional disciplinary actions with respect to that organization's or body's recognition, the eligibility of their members to participate in FIL's activities, and/or fine that organization or body based on the following: - 12.2.1 Four (4) or more violations of these Anti-Doping Rules (other than violations involving Article 2.4) are committed by Athletes or other Persons affiliated with that organization or body during a twelve (12) month period.
-In such event: (a) all or some group of members of that organization or body may be banned from participation in any FIL activities for a period of up to two (2) years and/or (b) that organization or body may be fined in an amount up to 10'000 Euros. - 12.2.2 Four (4) or more violations of these Anti-Doping Rules (other than violations involving Article 2.4) are committed in addition to the violations described in Article 12.2.1 by Athletes or other Persons affiliated with that organization or body during a twelve (12) month period.
-In such event, that organization or body may be suspended for a period of up to four (4) years. - 12.2.3 More than one Athlete or other Person affiliated with that organization or body commits an anti-doping rule violation during an International Event.
-In such event, that organization or body may be fined in an amount up to 10'000 Euros. - 12.2.4 That organization or body has failed to make diligent efforts to keep FIL informed about an Athlete's whereabouts after receiving a request for that information from FIL.
-In such event, that organization or body may be fined in an amount up to 10'000 Euros per Athlete, in addition to reimbursement of all of the FIL costs incurred in Testing that organization's or body's Athletes. - 12.3 Withhold some or all funding or other financial and non-financial support to that organization or body. - 12.4 Get that organization or body to reimburse FIL for all costs (including but not limited to laboratory fees, hearing expenses and travel) related to a violation of these Anti-Doping Rules committed by an Athlete or other Person affiliated with that organization or body.
+- 12.1 Exclude all, or some group of, members of that organization or body from specified future Events or all Events conducted within a specified period of time. - 12.2 Take additional disciplinary actions with respect to that organization's or body's recognition, the eligibility of their members to participate in FIL's activities, and/or fine that organization or body based on the following:

+12.2.1 Four (4) or more violations of these Anti-Doping Rules (other than violations involving Article 2.4) are committed by Athletes or other Persons affiliated with that organization or body during a twelve (12) month period.
+In such event: (a) all or some group of members of that organization or body may be banned from participation in any FIL activities for a period of up to two (2) years and/or (b) that organization or body may be fined in an amount up to ${10}^{10}$ 000 Euros. hat formatiert: Nicht unterstrichen 12.2.2 Four (4) or more violations of these Anti-Doping Rules (other than violations involving Article 2.4) are committed in addition to the violations described in Article 12.2.1 by Athletes or other Persons affiliated with that organization or body during a twelve (12) month period.
+In such event, that organization or body may be suspended for a period of up to four (4) years.
+12.2.3 More than one Athlete or other Person affiliated with that organization or body commits an anti-doping rule violation during an International Event .
+In such event, that organization or body may be fined in an amount up to 10,000 Euros. hat formatiert: Nicht unterstrichen 12.2.4 That organization or body has failed to make diligent efforts to keep FIL informed about an Athlete's whereabouts after receiving a request for that information from FIL.
+In such event, that organization or body may be fined in an amount up to 10'000 Euros per Athlete , in addition to reimbursement of all of the FIL costs incurred in Testing that organization's or body's Athletes . hat formatiert: Nicht unterstrichen 12.3 some or all funding or other financial and non-financial support to that tion or body.
+12.4 laborator organization or body to reimburse FIL for all costs (including but not limited to y fees, hearing expenses and travel) related to a violation of these Anti-Doping mmitted by an Athlete or other Person affiliated with that organization or body. • Formatiert: Einzug: Links: 0 cm, Erste Zeile: 0 cm / hat formatiert: Nicht Hervorheben FIL 2021 Anti-Do oping Rules Page 42 of 66 /

-ARTICLE 13 RESULTS MANAGEMENT: APPEALS
+ARTICLE 13 RESULTS MANAGEMENT: APPEALS 61